haslhofer/haslhofer.github.io/_posts/2019-12-20-starting-with-python.md

 Step 4: Create sample dataset
 ---

+We create two collections, and add headlines to each one of them.

 I chose two distinct sets of headlines: one set with articles about machine learning, one set with articles about general self-improvement articles, sourced from Medium.com and other sites.

 Sample collection #I: AI related topics